Your mobile measuring room

 01:29 Find the right scanning parameters

-Learn how to use GOM Inspect with your T-SCAN system and watch David create a digital twin of a motorcycle frame.
+Learn how to use ZEISS INSPECT with your T-SCAN system and watch David create a digital twin of a motorcycle frame.
 Just make sure the part you want to scan is inside the measurement volume of your optical tracker!
 Using the hand-held scanner is fast and intuitive.

 00:28 Start screen of GOM Inspect